lchen198/wypyplus/README.md

 # Generate a reverse index of a WikiPage.
 Note tha the "All" page would match every file in the wiki
 '{{\n* %s\n}}'%'\n* '.join([d for d in os.listdir('w/') if n == "All" or load(d).count(n)]))

 # This part handles a POST request.
 If the content is empty, delete the file from disk.
-Otherwise, write it under the /w folder.
+Otherwise, write the content to a file under the /w folder.
 }.get(m),lambda f=f:`(os.getenv("REQUEST_METHOD")!="POST") or ('t' in f or (os.remove('w/'+y) and False))\
 and open('w/'+y,'w').write(f['t'][0])`+`sys.stdout.write("Content-type: text/html; charset=utf-8\r\n\r\n"\

-# Insert css and set a timer to save the content in 30 mins (1.8e6 milliseconds)
+# Insert a CSS link and set a timer to save the content in 30 mins (1.8e6 milliseconds)
 "<head><link rel='stylesheet' href='../sakura.css'><script>var wait=setTimeout('document.e.submit();',1.8e6);</script>\
 </head><title>%s</title>"%y+do({'e':'edit','f':'find'}.get(f.get('q',[None])[0],'get'),y))`;(__name__=="__main__") and main()
 ```